tonic-team/tonic.site/content/standard/04_data_analysis.md

 ---

 {{% notice info%}}
-In a GIN workflow, it may also be a submoduole, miror of a GitHub or GitLab repository.
+In a GIN workflow, it may also be a submodule, mirror of a GitHub or GitLab repository.
 {{% / notice %}}

 ## Content

-This folder will contain either code (in python, R or matlab), or textdescription of the analysis, or both.
+This folder will contain either code (in python, R or matlab), or textual description of the analysis, or both.

-## Organisation
+## Organization

-The content may be organised following the different experiments, or by different figures created or a mix of these two.
+The content may be organized following the different experiments, or by different figures created or a mix of these two.
 In addition we have 2 folder already present in the template: